drug-design/course/docs/chapters/protein-structure.md

 ### The Ramachandran Plot

-G.N.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/ramachandran-plot-365936b8'><i class='fa fa-play' aria-hidden='true'></i></button>G.N.
 Ramachandran used computer models of small polypeptides to systematically explore possible &Phi; and &Psi; combinations in polypeptide chains.
 Each combination of the two torsion angles was structurally examined to identify favorable interactions or steric clashes between atoms.
 The distribution of &Phi; and &Psi; angles can be plotted in two-dimensions in the so-called Ramachandran plot (see next pages).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer